 Display and direct mail are two good options for supplementing your abandoned cart recovery emails.

-● Display.
-Research has shown that banner ads are effective and that their efficacy doesn’t rely on people remember that they saw them.
+- Display.
+Research has shown that banner ads are effective and that their efficacy doesn’t rely on people remembering that they saw them.

 The Right Way